This is a complete guide to lunges vs. squats.

-Non-squatters would likely bend over with straight legs which puts much more tension on the discs of their lower back.
-But…
+Nonsquatters will likely bend over with straight legs, which puts much more tension on the disks of their lower back.
+But …

-If you squat consistently, you’ll remember to pick up the object carefully in a squat position, with the power generated by your legs as you can see in the image below:
+If you squat consistently, you’ll remember to pick up the object carefully in a squat position, using the power generated by your legs as you can see in the image below:

-In comparison to lunges, squats are less demanding in terms of balance, because your feet are symmetrically aligned.
+In comparison to lunges, squats are less demanding, in terms of balance, because your feet are aligned symmetrically.

 With a forward lunge, it is a different story as you have to take a step forward and engage more balancing muscles.

-The image above shows three common benefits of the squat, but the squat is an exercise which has many more:
+The table above shows three common benefits of the squat, but the squat is an exercise that has many more:

 - Squats motivate you: Think about how many variations of the squat you can do?
-Switching up your squat will make the exercise interesting, all the while activating different muscle groups.
-Can you do a single leg squat?
+Switching up your squats will make the exercise interesting, all while activating different muscle groups.
+For example, can you do a single-leg squat?

 - They can help you stand up: Every time you get up from your chair, you do the concentric phase (standing phase) of a box squat.
 The more often you do them, the easier it will be for you to get up.
-This is especially important as we continue to get older
+This is especially important as we get older.

 - Increases blood flow (including when you’re on the toilet): When you squat (or simply exercise), the flow of blood around your body increases because the blood vessels in your muscles dilate.
-Squats, in particular, have proven to increase blood flow to your leg vein which can help you when you’re on the loo
+Squats, in particular, have proven to increase blood flow to your leg veins, which can help you when you’re sitting on the toilet.

-- Squats can prevent heart attacks and strokes: Resistance training, in general, can reduce the risk of stroke or heart attack by an extraordinary 40 to 70 percent according to researchers at Iowa State University
+- Squats can prevent heart attacks and strokes: In general, resistance training can reduce the risk of stroke or heart attack by an extraordinary 40 to 70 percent, according to researchers at Iowa State University.

-Like the lunge, the squat presents a wide variety of variations which can work a variety of different muscles.
+Like the lunge, the squat presents a wide variety of variations that can work a variety of different muscles.

-In fact, there are over forty-five squat variations!
-But…
+In fact, there are more than 45 squat variations!
+But …

-Love it or hate it (your body loves it!) the basic squat is well and truly, the ‘KING’ of squatting. 👑
+Love it or hate it (your body loves it!), the basic squat is the ‘KING’ of squatting. ?

-It is easy to do, extremely effective for strengthening both the major and muscles of your lower body, and is an exercise which can be incorporated into every lower-body strength training workout.
+It is easy to do, extremely effective for strengthening both the major and muscles of your lower body and is an exercise that can be incorporated into every lower-body strength training workout.

-You can also overload your muscles by adding additional weight in the form of a barbell, kettlebell, dumbbell, and plate.
+You can also overload your muscles by adding additional weight in the form of a barbell, kettlebell, dumbbell, or plate.